 WHAT PRACTICAL CLD FACILITATION EXPERIENCE WILL I NEED TO TAKE PART?

 The micro-credential is for people already working in communities, who have some knowledge and experience in community-led development approaches.
-You will draw on a situation where you have used your skills to help facilitate a community-led process, hui, meeting or workshop.
-You will demonstrate your experience of bringing people together, facilitating groups and coordinating local action, while reflecting on your process.
+You will draw on a situation where you are using your skills to help facilitate a community-led process, hui, meeting or workshop.
+You will demonstrate your experience of bringing people together, facilitating groups and coordinating local action, while critically reflecting on your process.
 The final submission requires you to provide evidence of your process and reflections.

 HOW MUCH TIME WILL I NEED TO INVEST?